mdbergmann/cl-swbymabeweb/content/about.md

 Passionate about software development, programming and software design - that's me.

 I like writing code, clean code.
 Maintainability of code is key.
 Quality is key.
 And it's the right thing to do.
-For the businesses and our our own sake (developers).
+For the businesses and our own sake (developers), to improve ourselves and what we do.

 But what is 'clean-code'?
 Isn't this subjective?
 No, it is not.
 Start with Robert C. Martin's book 'Clean-Code'.
 It describes principles that are today more and more commonly accepted.